karakun/openwebstart-page/installation.md

 1. Click **Next** in the <span class="my-karakun">Open</span>WebStart Uninstaller wizard.
 1. Wait for the Uninstaller to complete.
 1. Click **Finish** on the completion screen to close the wizard.

+# Auto Update functionality for <span class="my-karakun">Open</span>WebStart

+Once <span class="my-karakun">Open</span>WebStart is installed it will automatically check if new versions of <span class="my-karakun">Open</span>WebStart are available.
+In such case a dialog will inform the user about the new version and provides the possibility to directly download and install the update.

+If you do not want to use the auto update functionality it can be deactivated by using the unattended installer.
+You can find information about such configuration [here](TODO: LINK TO NEW CONFIG PAGE).